 Atlanta Housing Approves More Housing Subsidies to Reduce Homelessness

-The Atlanta Housing Board of Commissioners has approved 224 units for homeless citizens so far
+The Atlanta Housing Board of Commissioners has approved 224 units for homeless citizens.

-ATLANTA, June 19, 2020 /PRNewswire/ -- The Atlanta Housing Board of Commissioners voted to provide 39 additional HomeFlex subsidies for permanent supportive housing units for citizens who are currently experiencing or near homelessness.
-These subsidized units specifically will serve Atlanta Housing's Haven population, helping to reduce homelessness through HomeFirst, a public-private partnership developed in 2017 between the City of Atlanta, Invest Atlanta and the United Way Regional Commission on Homelessness.
+ATLANTA, June 26, 2020 /PRNewswire/ -- The Atlanta Housing Board of Commissioners voted to provide 39 additional HomeFlex subsidies for permanent supportive housing units for citizens who are currently experiencing or near homelessness.
+These subsidized units specifically will serve Atlanta Housing's Haven population, helping to reduce homelessness through HomeFirst, a public-private partnership developed in 2017 between the City of Atlanta, Invest Atlanta and the United Way Regional Commission on Homelessness, and implemented through Partners for HOME, which administers the capital development and service funds and expands the inventory of permanent supportive housing units through requests for proposals and developer outreach.

 HomeFirst's mission is to invest $50 million in support of ClearPath, the City of Atlanta's five-year plan to end chronic homelessness in Atlanta by creating 500-plus new units of permanent supportive housing.
 The AH board committed to provide HomeFlex subsidies for up to 550 units in support of the initiative, contingent on the units being placed in service by June 30, 2023.
 So far, the board has approved 224 of those 550 units.